Thrill of a Romance: Cast

-Drummer Buddy Rich (uncredited, except for the 'BR' logo on his bass drum) notably performs a short solo in one scene, as well as playing with the Dorsey Orchestra in several others.
+Drummer Buddy Rich (uncredited, except for the “BR” logo on his bass drum) notably performs a short solo in one scene, as well as playing with the Dorsey Orchestra in several others.

-Sixteen-year-old Jerry Scott sings a beautiful rendition of Because (You Come to Me with Naught Save Love).
+Sixteen-year-old Jerry Scott sings a beautiful rendition of “Because (You Come to Me with Naught Save Love)”.

 Production

 It was Esther Williams' first film following her debut as a star in Bathing Beauty.
 MGM described the film as "primarily a human comedy with musical trimmings".
 Johnson's casting was announced in March 1944.
 Robert Z. Leonard was meant to direct but he fell ill so Richard Thorpe took over.

 When attempting to create the right shade of blue for the swimming pool, the set decorator discovered that the paint he had used to color the cement had dissolved after adding the chlorine to the pool, creating a mess with the consistency of homogenized milk.
 The pool had to be drained and refilled.

-In her autobiography, Williams said that the studio attempted to put her and costar Van Johnson together in public as much as possible, even though she was involved with future husband (and ex-husband) Ben Gage.
+In her autobiography, Williams said that the studio attempted to put her and costar Van Johnson together in public as much as possible, even though she was involved with future husband Ben Gage.
 When asked why they didn't date, Johnson replied "because I'm afraid she can't get her webbed feet into a pair of evening sandals."

 While filming, Williams and Thorpe rarely got along.
 After Williams forgot several lines during one take and the cast and crew began to leave for lunch, Williams notified Thorpe of her mistake.
 He called the entire crew back to the stage, saying "Turn the lights back on, boys.
 This lady wants to act."
 Williams locked herself in her dressing room for the rest of the day.
 After that episode, Thorpe stopped picking on her.

 When filming the backstroke scenes in the swimming pool, Williams had to place her hand under Johnson's back to keep him afloat.

 The Office of War Information voiced concern that the film, set in an elegant resort, would pose problems with overseas distribution.
 A memo from the agency claimed that films boasting of American opulence would be resented by the allies closer to the fighting front.